 Now, use WD-40 or mineral oil to lubricate the metal surfaces of the tool.
 This will help protect the metal from further corrosion.

-Once you’ve successfully removed the rust from your tools, it’s time to step up your rust prevention.
+Once you’ve successfully removed the rust from your tools (or coins), it’s time to step up your rust prevention.

 Remember, rust forms quickly when moisture is present.